inraito/open-energistics/doc/OpenEnergistics/OpenEnergistics.md

 ### Machine Allocation
 We want the crafting process allocating machines from a need-to-use basis.
-That is we only occupy a machine when we really need it, and when we don't need it, it could be use by other crafting process.
+That is we only occupy a machine when we really need it, and when we don't need it, it could be used by other crafting process.

 ### AE2 Integration
 We want OpenEnergistics to integrate AE2, allowing to use AE2 network